News

 Automating ESG reporting with artificial intelligence

-To address these critical issues, digital solutions specifically designed for SMEs are emerging.
-Envify, for example, is a SaaS platform based on artificial intelligence that automates the collection and structuring of ESG data.
+To address these challenges, digital solutions designed specifically for SMEs are emerging.
+Envify, for example, is an AI-powered SaaS platform that automates the collection and structuring of ESG data.

-Company documents are automatically analysed and transformed into data aligned with reporting standards.
+Company documents are automatically analysed and transformed into data consistent with reporting standards.

 Reduction in operational time.

-Automation allows companies and consultants to drastically reduce manual activities and focus on analysis and strategy.
+Automation allows companies and consultants to drastically reduce manual tasks and focus on analysis and strategy.

 Greater traceability and reliability.

-Each ESG indicator is linked to its documentary source, improving data quality and verifiability.
+Every ESG indicator is linked to the source document, improving data quality and verification capabilities.

-VSME is not just a technical standard.
-It is a tool to help SMEs structure their data and engage more effectively with the market.
+The VSME is not just a technical standard.
+It is a tool to help SMEs structure their data and communicate more effectively with the market.

-Companies that start organising sustainability information today will be more competitive, more credible, and better prepared for future regulatory developments.
+Companies that start organising their sustainability information today will be more competitive, more credible, and better prepared for future regulatory changes.

-Do you want to understand how to automate ESG reporting in your company?
-Request a free demo at www.envify.ai
+Want to understand how to automate ESG reporting in your company?
+Request a free demo.